Call Today to Get Started With Your Visa!

 What are SOC Codes?

-The Standard Occupational Classification (SOC) is used by U.S. federal agencies to classify workers into occupational categories in order to facilitate job classification, including for immigrant and nonimmigrant workers applying for employment-based visas or switching jobs.
+The Standard Occupational Classification (SOC) is used by U.S. federal agencies to classify workers into occupational categories to facilitate job classification, including for immigrant and non-immigrant workers applying for employment-based visas or switching jobs.

 The SOC classifies all jobs in the United States, including public, private, and military jobs, to facilitate comparability across occupational data.
 There are 867 detailed occupations all workers can be classified into, based upon the occupational definition of workers’ jobs.
 Detailed occupations are combined into 459 broad occupations, 98 minor groups, and 23 major groups to facilitate classification.
-And detailed occupations in the SOC that have similar job duties, skills, education, or training are grouped together.
+Detailed occupations in the SOC with similar job duties, skills, education, or training are grouped.

 When are SOC Codes Used for Immigrant and Nonimmigrant Workers?